Updated: Jun 14

 Black women in the United States are at a disadvantage when they become pregnant.
 Even before their baby comes into the world, Black mothers have to overcome glaring racial disparities and odds in the healthcare system that are stacked against them.
 Black American women are at a much greater risk for preterm and low-birthweight deliveries and are three times more likely to die from pregnancy or childbirth complications than their white counterparts.

 Dr. Joia Adele Crear-Perry champions the view that it is not race, but racial bias that persistently leads to poor maternal health outcomes for Black women.
-Inspired partly by her own experiences as a Black mother, Dr. Crear-Perry is on a crusade to eliminate racial disparities in maternal health.
-In addition to being a board-certified OB/Gyn, she is the founder and president of the National Birth Equity Collaborative, a non-governmental organization that strives to bridge the gaps between communities, hospitals, and governmental systems and to eradicate racial biases in health care.
-Also a member of EmmaWell’s Advisory Board, Dr. Crear-Perry sat down with us to discuss why we need to value all women to achieve maternal health equity, how maternal care in the U.S. has been colored by the color of a mother’s skin, and why these issues are so important right now.
+Inspired partly by her own experiences as a Black mother, she is on a crusade to eliminate racial disparities in maternal health.
+In addition to being a board-certified OB/Gyn, Dr. Crear-Perry is the founder and president of the National Birth Equity Collaborative, a non-governmental organization that strives to bridge the gaps between communities, hospitals, and governmental systems and to eradicate racial biases in health care.
+We sat down with Dr. Crear-Perry to discuss why we need to value all women to achieve maternal health equity, how maternal care in the U.S. has been colored by the color of a mother’s skin, and why these issues are so important right now.

 How does racism impact Black women’s health?